Godsmith/timereport/README.md

 ## Usage

+### General

 It is recommended to assign an alias to timereport.
 Below the alias `t` is assumed.

-To show weekend data, add `--weekend` to the command.
+Saturdays and Sundays will only be shown if they are affected.
+To always show them, use `--weekend`.

 ### Adding data

 ```
 $ t 2025-02-08 start 08:30
+$ t monday lunch 45m
-$ t monday stop 16:00
+$ t last monday stop 16:45
 ```

 If date is omitted, the current date will be used: